VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 Convert dicom to nifti
 ----------------------

+Note that the SCNAT's conversion to Nifti doesn't generate BIDS json files.
+You may want to run `process_xnat_dicoms.py` or `dcm2niix` to generate these files (may be necessary for publishing data?).

 If the XNAT server already performed the nifti conversion, you may want to move these to a separate directory: